trezor/trezor-suite/suite-native/app/README.md

 To reveal dev menu, you have to click at least 7 times on commit hash at the bottom of About Trezor Suite Lite page.

+## Environment variables

+How our ENV variables works is describe in [Environment variables in Expo](https://docs.expo.dev/guides/environment-variables/) documentation.

+ENV variables for each Expo profile are defined in `eas.json` config.

+You can override ENV variables locally using `.env.development.local` (or `.env.test.local` for tests) files.
+If you use `.env` file, it has the lowest priority.
+See [what other .env\* files you can use](https://github.com/bkeepers/dotenv/blob/c6e583a/README.md#what-other-env-files-can-i-use).

+> You can use `EXPO_PUBLIC_IS_ANALYTICS_LOGGER_ENABLED=true` in `.env.development.local` to debug analytics locally.

 ## Troubleshooting

 1. For any issues with the build, try to clean the project and rebuild it: